 41.B.11—That a non-sexist environment shall be defined as that in which:

-1. there is no discrimination against females and males by portraying them in stereotyped or degrading roles or by omitting their contributions to particular areas;
+1. there is no discrimination against members based on their gender identity or perceived gender identity, including by portraying them in stereotyped or degrading roles or by omitting their contributions to particular areas;

 2. people treat each other with respect; and

 3. no sexist comments/anecdotes are delivered under the guise of humour or otherwise.

 41.B.15—That the BCTF condemn the decision of the BC government to divert rather than prosecute alleged spousal assaulters in contravention of the BC government’s Violence Against Women in Relationships Policy.